ogotbanned/United-states-welfare-guide/readme.txt

 A:I browsed though almost the full archive of 4chan /r9k/ and wizardchan to get this info.

 So in summary: If you want the welfare money, get ready to work for it.
 All you need is a functioning brain, some cash and a drive to get on welfare.
-Make sure to help yourself first, in the USA no one cares at all  about a NEET.
+Make sure to assist yourself first, in the USA no one cares at all about a NEET.
+Help yourself out!

 Whoever you are, i wish you luck in NEET life.

 @copyright anon
 This work is under a creative commons attribution-share Alike License.

 ver 1.1.5 Fixed big formatting issues and spelling errors.
 Made things more nonspecific for other folks situations.